 Pronunciation of 'Papaveraceae'

-The word 'Papaveraceae' is the botanical name for the poppy family of flowering plants.
-It is pronounced as 'pəˌpeɪvəˈreɪsiˌi' in English (en-US).
+The word 'Papaveraceae' refers to a botanical family of flowering plants commonly known as the poppy family.
+It is pronounced as 'pəˌpeɪvəˈreɪsiˌi' in English.

 Word Origin

-The term 'Papaveraceae' originates from the Latin word 'Papaver,' meaning 'poppy,' combined with the suffix '-aceae,' which is used in botanical nomenclature to denote a family.
+Derived from the Latin word 'Papaver,' meaning 'poppy,' combined with the suffix '-aceae,' which denotes a family in botanical nomenclature.

 Pronunciation Details